 Mr. Lewis has a BSc in Exploration and Mining Geology from University of Wales College of Cardiff and an MSc in Petroleum Geoscience from Aberdeen University.

-Head of Legal and Compliance
+Head of Legal & Compliance, Company Secretary

 Sergei Sulimsky joined Nobel Upstream as the Head of Legal & Compliance in 2014.
 Prior to that, Mr. Sulimsky held various positions at BP and Clifford Chance focusing on mergers and acquisitions, joint ventures, corporate governance and compliance.

 Prior to joining Nobel Upstream, Mr. Sulimsky worked at BP, first as the Deputy Managing Attorney in Russia and later as Senior Counsel in London in the BP M&A Legal team where he managed international asset disposals.
 He was also part of the Anti-Bribery and Corruption legal team at BP, where he provided advice on complex legal issues across various high-risk jurisdictions.